Victoria Principal: Dallas TV series

 Dallas became a global phenomenon with the 1980 "Who shot J.R.?" cliffhanger mystery reveal.
 At the time, it was the highest-rated aired television episode in American history.
 Titled "Who Done It" the episode is the fourth episode in the fourth season (1980–1981) of Dallas, and remains the second highest rated prime-time telecast ever.

-In 1981, Principal appeared on the song "All I Have to Do Is Dream" with singer Andy Gibb.
+In 1981, Principal appeared on the song "All I Have to Do Is Dream" with her then/boyfriend singer Andy Gibb.
 The single reached #51 on the US Hot 100 chart.

 In 1983, Principal earned her second Golden Globe nomination, this time as Best Actress in a Television Series for Dallas.
 Principal took to other ways of improving her character, such as taking voice lessons for a better Texas accent.

 Principal's character Pamela Ewing's relationship with Patrick Duffy's character, Bobby Ewing, was one of the major components of the series.
 Duffy's character, however, was killed off.
 When Duffy returned to Dallas in 1986, after being killed off a year earlier, the entire previous year was written by the show's writers as a dream that Pam had.
 Being told that the entire previous year was nothing more than a dream that one of the characters had didn't go over very well with some of the show's fans.
-Consequently, that season of Dallas is sometimes known as the show's "dream season" as the entire the ninth season was only Pam's dream.
+Consequently, that season of Dallas is sometimes known as the show's "dream season" as the entire ninth season was only Pam's dream.